MSG is bad for you

 MSG, or monosodium glutamate, is an amino acid that was originally isolated from seaweed.
 It was found to provide a flavor that was neither sweet, salty, sour, or bitter (the 4 traditional basic tastes).
 This savory taste, called umami, is not really a flavor in itself.
 Rather, MSG makes food taste better—it is a flavor enhancer.
 It rapidly gained popularity as an additive in many restaurant and processed foods.

-Then came “Chinese restaurant syndrome,” so-called because people would complain of various symptoms after eating at Chinese restaurants, where MSG was a popular additive.
+Then came “Chinese restaurant syndrome,” so-called because people would complain of various symptoms (headache, drowsiness, palpitations, and others) after eating at Chinese restaurants, where MSG was a popular additive.
 Subsequent to this, a raft of scientific studies failed to turn up any shred of evidence for a health effect of MSG, and in fact people who vociferously claimed to be MSG-sensitive have proven unable, in double-blind studies, to reliably tell whether food has MSG in it.
-Plus, there’s the fact that Parmesan cheese and tomato paste, among other foods, have high levels of glutamate and no one gets a “syndrome” from them.
+Plus, there’s the fact that many cheeses, seaweed, and tomato paste, among other foods, have high levels of glutamate and no one gets a “syndrome” from them.
 So, stop worrying about MSG and enjoy your lo mein!